The Like Switch is a social skills book that teaches readers how to be liked and how to gain people’s trust as quickly as possible.

-Now she’s complimenting herself AND proving herself: genius!
+Now she’s complimenting herself AND proving herself: a genius!

 Note the guy didn’t tell her she’s dedicated and determined, which is dangerous at the beginning also because she might not think of herself like that.

-Set up this way instead the comment didn’t make any damage if she doesn’t think of herself as determined and commited, but if she does, it furthered the relationship.
+Set up this way instead the comment didn’t make any damage if she doesn’t think of herself as determined and committed, but if she does, it furthered the relationship.

 Elevate with a compliment

-You can tell someone they remind you of someone famous / important (example of telling the republican politician his ideas and passion reminded him of Ronald Reagan
+You can tell someone they remind you of someone famous/important (example: telling the Republican politician his ideas and passion reminded him of Ronald Reagan).

 Lip purse: act before they speak